reillytilbury/coppafish/docs/index.md

 If you do not have the source code downloaded anymore, follow all the [install](#install) again while inside your coppafish environment.

-You can verify your install by running `pip show coppafish` in the terminal to check the coppafish version.
+You can verify your install by running `pip show coppafish` in the coppafish environment to check you have the right version.